dodalovic/easy_rust/README.md

 ## Rc

-Rc means "reference counter".
+Rc means "reference counted".
 You know that in Rust, every variable can only have one owner.
 That is why this doesn't work:

 ```rust
 fn takes_a_string(input: String) {